liquity/bold/README.md

         uint256 _maxUpfrontFee
     )`: Change’s the caller’s annual interest rate on their Trove.
 The update is considered “premature” if they’ve recently changed their interest rate (i.e. within `INTEREST_RATE_ADJ_COOLDOWN` seconds), and if so, they incur an upfront fee - see the [interest rate adjustment section](#interest-rate-adjustments-redemption-evasion-mitigation).
 The fee is also based on the system average interest rate, so the user may provide a `_maxUpfrontFee` if they make a premature adjustment.

 - `applyPendingDebt(uint256 _troveId, uint256 _lowerHint, uint256 _upperHint)`: Applies all pending debt to the Trove - i.e. adds its accrued interest and any redistribution debt gain, to its recorded debt and updates its `lastDebtUpdateTime` to now.
 The purpose is to make sure all Troves can have their interest and gains applied with sufficient regularity even if their owner doesn’t touch them.
-Also makes unredeemable Troves that have reached `debt > MIN_DEBT` (e.g. from interest or redistribution gains) become redeemable again, by reinserting them to the SortedList and previous batch (if they were in one).
+Also makes Zombie Troves that have reached `debt > MIN_DEBT` (e.g. from interest or redistribution gains) become redeemable again, by reinserting them to the SortedList and previous batch (if they were in one).
 If the Trove is in a batch, it applies all of the batch's accrued interest and accrued management fee to the batch's recorded debt, as well as the _individual_ Trove's redistribution debt gain.

 -  `setAddManager(uint256 _troveId, address _manager)`: sets an “Add” manager for the caller’s chosen Trove, who has permission to add collateral and repay debt to their Trove.